“This post may contain affiliate links. Please read my disclosure for more info.

 - They don’t bombard you with other offers every other day.

-1. Ebates will save money on almost everything, with almost no effort.
+1. Rakuten (formerly Ebates) will save money on almost anything.

 Have you ever shopped online and just before checking out, you decide to look for an online discount coupon?